| Barry MacDonnell's

 Rotate the text in the cells:

-When finished entering text in the bottom row's cells -- all cells must contain something to rotate them -- select all cells in the row.
+When finished entering text in the bottom* row's cells -- all cells must contain something in order to rotate them -- select all cells in the row.
 (The easiest way is with the Select Table Row button on the Table property bar.)

 Then use Table, Format, Cell (tab).
-Under "Align Cell Contents" set Horizontal and Vertical to Center, and Rotate to 90 or 270 degrees.
+Under "Align Cell Contents" set both Horizontal and Vertical to Center, and Rotate to 90 or 270 degrees.
 A small graphic on the dialog should show a sample of the result of these settings.
 [Optional: Adjust the cell's Left/Right inside margins.]

 Click the OK button to return to the table.